gdcc/dvcli/README.md

 ## Ideas

-- Can be extended by others using https://github.com/click-contrib/click-plugins.
+- Can be extended by others using a standard python plugin mechanism via entry points.
-  Adding support here is easy.
-That way we can split efforts but still have a common ground.
+  More extensive documentation to come, you can take a look at this codebase as an example.
 - Create a command to set database configuration options in an idempotent manner.
 - Maybe add a XML generator for JVM options to ease their configuration?